-Shopify is a complete e-commerce platform for building online stores.
-You can use Shopify to sell via the web, mobile, online marketplaces, and social media.
-It’s cloud-based, so you don’t have to worry about installation, and you can try it free for 14 days without a credit card.
+Shopify (opens in new tab) is one of the best website builders (opens in new tab), and specifically one of the best ecommerce website builders (opens in new tab), offering a complete platform for building online stores.
+You can use it to sell products online via desktop, mobile, and online marketplaces, as well as social media.
+In turn, it’s also cloud-based, so you don’t have to worry about installation, and you can try it free for 14 days.

-Shopify also has some of the best website builder tools we’ve tried.
-You can build a complete, professional e-commerce store without touching a line of code.
-In this article, we show you how to build a website with Shopify.
+Shopify ranks highly in regards to the tools we’ve tested and tried out, and it allows you to build a complete, professional ecommerce store without touching a line of code.
+In this step-by-step guide, we'll show you how to build a website with Shopify.

 Step 1: Sign up for Shopify